Eppo-exp/eppo-docs/docs/quick-starts/bandit-quickstart.md

 Optional<String> banditAssignment = eppoClient.getStringAssignment(subjectKey, flagKey, subjectAttributes, actions);
 ```

-Note that the `getAssignment` methods in Eppo are deterministic, meaning that they will always return the same variant for a given subject (e.g., user) for the life of the bandit.
+Note that the `getStringAssignment` method in Eppo is deterministic, meaning that it will return the same variant for a given subject (e.g., user) for two consecutive calls.
+(The variant may change over time as the bandit learns how which variants perform best for different attributes.)

 ### 7. Train the Bandit
 :::note